 BXA students are encouraged to study abroad to broaden their interdisciplinary experience.
-In the last three years, 40% of BXA graduating seniors have studied abroad.
+In the last five years, 34% of BXA graduating seniors have studied abroad.

 BXA Student Exchange Program

 Conservatorio “F.A.
 Bonporti” in Trento, Italy

 The Bonporti Conservatory of Music in Trento is a lively Music Academy, which is fortunate enough to be situated in a friendly, historic town in an area of outstanding natural beauty that offers its residents and visitors a myriad of opportunities.
 The Academy draws strength from its surrounding cultural environment and contributes enormously to the area’s vibrant artistic scene through the cultural events it organizes and through the talented musicians it trains and shapes.

 The Conservatory is a part of the Italian University System (AFAM Higher Education in Music and Arts) and has approximately 800 students and 160 academic teachers, amongst them a number of recognized and internationally active artists.

 Beginning in spring 2013, Carnegie Mellon University’s BXA Intercollege Degree Programs and Conservatorio Bonporti will select two students at the junior level (one from each institution) who will be spending the spring semester studying in Trento and Pittsburgh reciprocally.